 Hong Kong is a hub for international trade and financial services.
-Since the spring of 2009, Hong Kong’s interests have been represented by the Hong Kong Economic and Trade Office (HKETO) in Berlin.
+Its economic system is characterised by low taxes and free trade.
+Since 2009, Hong Kong’s interests have been represented by the Hong Kong Economic and Trade Office (HKETO) in Berlin.
 The Hong Kong Trade Development Council (HKTDC) has a regional office for Europe based in Frankfurt am Main.

 There are some 600 German companies, branches and regional offices in Hong Kong.
-Hong Kong is an important gateway to the Chinese market for international financial institutions and companies, and vice versa.
-Hong Kong is used as a base for doing business not only with mainland China, but also with the entire region.
+Hong Kong is a gateway to the Chinese market for international financial institutions and companies, and vice versa.
+It is also a base for doing business with the entire region.

 The German business community is represented by German Industry and Commerce (GIC) as a delegation of German Industry and Commerce in Hong Kong, the German Chamber of Commerce (GCC), a correspondent from Germany Trade and Invest (GTAI) as well as a trade fair association in the region.
 The Consulate General supports the institutions in their work.